duracell80/DermoDeX/README.md

 - After making changes right click the desktop and select "DermoDeX - Refresh"

 ## How Does it Work?
 DermoDex uses files in the ~/.local/share/dermodex directory to overwrite the stylesheets and assets in the ~/.themes/DermoDeX directory when a change is detected.
-The main scripts are more like sed on steroids using a find and replace approach tio rebuildig a theme file.
+The main scripts are more like sed on steroids; using a find and replace to rebuild a theme file.
 By default DermoDeX scans the right half of a wallpaper since a lot of desktop wallpapers have a focus area in that part of the screen.
 A pallete and color wheel will appear in the notifcations area and shortly after cinnamon will be refreshed.

+If cinnamon doesn't refresh use the Ctrl+Alt+Esc shortcut

 Directly after login DermoDeX will remain active for about 15 minutes.
 If it falls asleep you can right click on the desktop and refresh DermoDeX after changing the wallpaper.